 The ability to produce a clear color still photo whether live or recorded; and

-A date and time stamp embedded in all recordings which shall be synchronized and set correctly at all times and shall not significantly obscure the picture.
+A date and time stamp embedded in all recordings which shall be synchronized and set correctly at all times and may not significantly obscure the picture.

 All security equipment on vehicles shall be in good working order and shall be inspected and tested at regular intervals, no to exceed 30 calendar days from the previous inspection and test.